jamesahuynh/Active-Directory-Detection-and-Monitoring-Lab/README.md

 Figure 4.
 Windows Server 2022 Virtual Machine Configuration

-The fourth and final virtual machine created was an Ubuntu server that will host the Splunk server.
+The fourth and final virtual machine created was an Ubuntu server that hosted the Splunk server.
 Refer to Figure 5 for the configuration of the new Ubuntu server virtual machine in VirtualBox.

 <img width="1210" height="711" alt="image" src="https://github.com/user-attachments/assets/bbf9ee06-d8fd-4a1c-bee9-1142d4e03c69" />